 Fractures to the bones can occur due to a slip and fall or being injured by heavy machinery or equipment.
 They are also quite common.

 Back and Neck Injuries

-Most of the injuries sustained in the workplace are related to the neck and spine.
+Many of the injuries sustained in the workplace are related to the neck, back, and spine.
 Whether it’s due to heavy lifting or poor posture, these injuries are quite common and can lead to long-term issues.